forbearing/k8s/README.md

-## How to update k8s deployment by handler.
+## How to update deployment resources by handler.

 ```golang
 package main